 Field Trips | Reserve Your Field Trip

-A Learning Lab is a 2-hour experience that includes an exhibit tour and classroom activity.
+A Learning Lab is a 2-hour experience that includes an exhibit exploration and classroom activity.
 The 45-minute classroom activity incorporates hands-on activities and has been specifically designed for different grade bands.
-During the field trip, students will also go on a 45-minute tailored tour of the NCAR Mesa Lab that aligns with the subjects from the selected Learning Lab.
+During the field trip, students will also go on a 45-minute exploration of the NSF NCAR Mesa Lab that aligns with the subjects from the selected Learning Lab.
 This provides an opportunity for more in-depth learning about your topic.
 Our labs are designed for PreK-12th grades and are aligned to Next Generation Science Standards.
-Field trips to the NCAR Mesa Lab are free, but transportation and lunch are not included.
+Field trips to the NSF NCAR Mesa Lab are entirely free, but transportation and lunch are not included.

 Summer Learning Labs:

-Note: A significant portion of this summer program takes place outside, so students will need to dress appropriately for the weather and wear shoes for walking on a dirt trail.
-If the weather is severe enough to restrict us from going outside that day, we will switch the outdoors Weather Trail experience to an indoor exhibit experience.
+Note: A significant portion of summer learning labs takes place outside, so students will need to dress appropriately and wear attire for walking on a rough dirt trail.
+If the weather is severe enough to restrict us from going outside, we will switch the outdoor Weather Trail experience to an indoor exhibit experience.
 Please email the School and Public Programs team to discuss accessibility accommodations for your group.

 School Year Learning Labs:

 - Cloud Detectives (Grades PreK-K): Send your students’ curious minds soaring as they explore the science of clouds.
 Through song, story, art, and play, students will learn about the many different types of clouds.
 Students will touch a cloud and watch a cloud burst into action.
 Weather permitting, this Learning Lab may include a short cloud walk outside on the Walter Orr Roberts Weather Trail.